clmoua/3420Repository/DFDdictionary.md

 Corporate Manager: This individual in the organization is responsible for storing and retreiving code information in the database.

-National Vulnerability Database:
+National Vulnerability Database: Database that contains known vulnerabilities in open-source software.

-CVE Database:
+CVE Database: Database that contains CVE information.

 ##Data Flows